jeffscrum/habitica-android/README.md

 # What's New

-See the project's Releases page for a list of versions with their changelogs.
+See the project's Releases page for a list of versions with their changelogs...

 ##### [View Releases](https://github.com/HabitRPG/habitrpg-android/releases)